 What's the deadline?

 Innovation tournaments are opportunities to leverage the expertise of a group to come up with solutions that can address a particular challenge.
 First implemented within corporations to generate creative input among employees, innovation tournaments have now crossed into other sectors, such as academia, the tech world, and the AALL Annual Meeting & Conference.
-Legal information professionals are forgoing the status quo every day—this is a great opportunity to showcase your ideas.
+Simply put, innovation is change that adds value, and AALL members are doing this every day—this is a great opportunity to showcase your ideas.